miccooper9/Deep-Power-K-means/README.md

 |<img width="1604" src="extras/pk0.png"> |  <img width="1604" src="extras/pk1.png"> | <img width="1604" src="extras/pk2.png"> | <img width="1604" src="extras/pk3.png">

-Power K-means tries to optimise the k-means objective iteratively through a series of smoother power-mean objectives, using the Majorisation-Minimisation principle.
+Power K-means tries to optimise the k-means objective iteratively through a series of smoother power-mean objectives, using the Majorisation-Minimisation principle, by exploiting the concavity of the kolmogorov mean for s <= 1.

 ----